Do I Need To Eat Every 2-3 Hours For Fat Loss And Muscle Gain?

 This is a plausible reason to show constantly eating protein and leucine, wishing to stimulate MPS as much as possible, is probably pointless.

 This phenomenon is known as a ?refractory period or muscle fullness’ (5) in which MPS shows a resistance to continue even when protein/leucine threshold is sufficient in the blood.
 This suggests that changes in levels of amino acids from low to high, results in a subsequence increase in MPS.

 Therefore it seems it would be beneficial for amino acids levels to raise, after a meal, and fall, between meals, throughout the day rather than constantly striving to keep amino acid levels high, sipping your BCAA drink throughout the day.
 Thus it is unlikely that eating another meal 2-3 hours after your previous meal, would be beneficial.

-It may therefore be more useful to consume your meals every 3-4 hours to maximise MPS allowing amino acid levels to rise and fall, any longer than 4-5hrs and MPS appears to drop.
+It may, therefore, be more useful to consume your meals every 3-4 hours to maximize MPS allowing amino acid levels to rise and fall, any longer than 4-5hrs and MPS appears to drop.

 More research on supplementing with BCAAs and leucine was carried out and concluded there is no benefit to this supplementation on top of consuming sufficient protein.
 (10-11)